BTchorzewski/printer-manager-back/README.md

 ## Installation

+The printer manager requires [Node.js](https://nodejs.org/) v16 to run.
 Warning!
-Import a database from The printer manager requires [Node.js](https://nodejs.org/) v16 to run.
+Import a database from The requirements' folder.

 1. Import the database that is attached to repository in requirements directory.
 2. Use the config.example.ts from the config directory to create a config file or use a template from below.
 Leave